OpenPlayerIO/AutoPlayerIO/README.md

-# PlayerIO
+# AutoPlayerIO
-A library to parse the Player.IO website and allow programmatic actions.
+A library to parse the Player.IO website and allow developers to automate web actions.

 Please note that this library is not officially supported by Player.IO and can become out-of-date at any point.